-This report provides an overview of the stages followed, and the outcomes of, the recent procurement exercise for Internal Audit Services across the Norfolk Internal Audit Consortium.
-The Consortium consists of Breckland, Broadland, North Norfolk and South Norfolk district councils, Great Yarmouth Borough Council and the Broads Authority.
+This report provided an overview of the stages followed, and the outcomes of, the recent procurement exercise for Internal Audit Services across the Norfolk Internal Audit Consortium.
+The Consortium consisted of Breckland, Broadland, North Norfolk and South Norfolk district councils, Great Yarmouth Borough Council and the Broads Authority.

-The role of the Head of Internal Audit and contract management is currently provided by South Norfolk Council via a group agreement, and the current contract for the provision of Internal Audit Services expires on 31 March 2015.
+The role of the Head of Internal Audit and contract management was currently provided by South Norfolk Council via a group agreement, and the current contract for the provision of Internal Audit Services expired on 31 March 2015.
 An OJEU tender was undertaken due to the value of the work to be contracted, with three suppliers submitting final bids.
-The contract was awarded on a quality (60%) / price (40%) split and has now been awarded to TIAA Ltd, one of the largest specialist internal audit providers in the UK, and an employee-centred organisation with staff being the majority shareholders.
+The contract was awarded on a quality (60%) / price (40%) split and had now been awarded to TIAA Ltd, one of the largest specialist internal audit providers in the UK, and an employee-centred organisation with staff being the majority shareholders.

-In addition all members of the Consortium have confirmed they are staying with the role of the Head of Internal Audit and Contract Manager provided by South Norfolk Council.
+In addition all members of the Consortium had confirmed that they were staying with the role of the Head of Internal Audit and Contract Manager provided by South Norfolk Council.